 How Often Should I Massage My Wrist For Tendonitis?

-Frequency of massage depends on the severity of the tendonitis and the individual’s physical capacity to handle massage.
-Generally, it is recommended to massage the affected area twice a day – once in the morning and once in the evening.
-A massage session should last for 5-10 minutes and should include gentle, soothing strokes.
-Do not press too hard and stop if any pain or discomfort is felt.
-If massage is too painful, reduce the intensity or frequency of massage.
+The frequency of wrist massage depends on the severity of the tendonitis and the individual’s ability to tolerate pressure.
+In general, it’s recommended to perform a wrist massage twice a day — once in the morning and again in the evening.
+Each session should last 5–10 minutes and include gentle, soothing strokes focused on the affected area.
+Be careful not to press too hard, and always stop if you feel pain or discomfort.
+If wrist massage becomes too painful, reduce the intensity or frequency until symptoms improve.

 What Should I Do If I Experience Pain While Massaging My Wrist?